kurtosis-tech/kurtosis/docs/docs/quickstart.md

 1. Making a sequence of PSQL commands via the `psql` binary
 1. Using `pg_restore` to load a package of data

-Both are possible in Kurtosis, but for this tutorial we'll do the second one using a seed data TAR of DVD rental information [courtesy of postgresqltutorial.com](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/).
+Both are possible in Kurtosis, but for this tutorial we'll do the second one using a seed data TAR of DVD rental information, [courtesy of postgresqltutorial.com](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/).

 Normally seeding a database would require downloading the seed data to your machine, starting Postgres, and writing a pile of Bash to copy the seed data to the Postgres server and run a `pg_restore`.
 If you forgot to check if the database is available, you may get flakes when you try to use the seeding logic in a test.

 You could try Docker Compose to volume-moun the data TAR into the Postgres server, but you'd still need to handle Postgres availability and sequencing the `pg_restore` afterwards.

-Enter Kurtosis.
-Kurtosis Starlark scripts can use data as a first-class primitive, and sequence tasks such as `pg_restore` into the plan.
+By contrast, Kurtosis Starlark scripts can use data as a first-class primitive and sequence tasks such as `pg_restore` into the plan.

 Let's see it in action, and we'll explain what's happening afterwards.

 Replace your `main.star` with the following: